MarcBlackmer/Chores_app/README.md

 2. Create the test database: `createdb chores_test` If you use a different database name in the .env file, use that name here instead of 'chores_test'.
 3. Use the SQL script to import the test data: `psql chores_test < test_db.sql`

-You can always start over by deleting the database with 'deletedb chores_test' and then repeating steps 2 and 3.
+You can always start over by deleting the database with `deletedb chores_test` and then repeating steps 2 and 3.

 ### Start the app
 1. Create a Python virtual environment: `python3 -m virtualenv env`